Build AXP.OS

 Buildserver

-AXP.OS supports Ubuntu (22.04 LTS) only while others might work, too.
+AXP.OS supports Ubuntu 24.04 LTS only while others might work, too but you are on your own then.

 sudo apt update && sudo apt upgrade && sudo apt full-upgrade && sudo apt -f install && sudo apt autoremove